rita-barbosa/LAPR5-2425/docs/sprint-2/1220738/us-6.2.8/readme.md

 After reviewing the documentation and carefully analyzing the acceptance criteria, we agreed upon an order of events of this User Story as follows:

-- The admin will request to delete a pacient's profile.
+- The admin will request to delete a patient's profile.
 - The admin will see a list of all patients and will be able to choose one and select to delete said profile.
 - They will be given the option to confirm or cancel said action.
 - If the request goes forward then the patient's profile will be tagged for deletion and after a predetermined amount of time, it will be removed permenantely from the system.